 CET offers a shuttle service in the winter season from Bend to Mt.
-Bachelor, CET Route 18, which stops at Hawthorne Station, Mt.
-Bachelor Park-and-Ride, Meissner Sno-Park, and Mt.
+Bachelor, CET Route 18, that stops at Hawthorne Station, Mt.
+Bachelor Parkand-Ride, Meissner SnoPark, and Mt.
 Bachelor's West Village Lodge.
 Figure 18 illustrates the Mt.
 Bachelor shuttle route and stops.
 The shuttle operates Monday to Thursday from 6:40 a.m. to 5:30 p.m. and Friday and Saturday from 6:40 a.m. to 6:30 p.m., making multiple trips.
 Riders can purchase shuttle tickets at Mt.
 Bachelor's Guest Services, at Safeway on Century Drive, or from the bus driver using exact change.